JackGreenaway/Rgram/README.md

   <img src="examples/smoothed_rgram.png" alt="smoothed rgram">
 </div>

-This example demonstrates how to use the `Regressogram` and `KernelSmoother` classes to create a regressogram and apply kernel smoothing for visualization.
+This example demonstrates how to use the `Regressogram` and `KernelSmoother` classes to create a regressogram and apply kernel smoothing for visualisation.

 ---